HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-05-3-other-consensus-mechanisms.md

 https://medium.com/@hugonguyen/proof-of-stake-the-wrong-engineering-mindset-15e641ab65a2 incorporate this.

-A blockchain shows it's strength when out in the wild, living on a permissionless, distributed network.
+A blockchain shows it's strength when out in the wild, living on a permissionless, distributed [peer-to-peer]({{ site.baseurl }}{% post_url /technology/expert/2022-02-06-the-p2p-network %}) network.
 The biggest challenge when designing such a multi-agent system is achieving *consensus* among its participants.

 > "All blockchains are fundamentally a deterministic state machine acted upon by transactions.
 Consensus is the process of agreeing on a deterministic order of transactions and filtering invalid transactions." - Dan Larimer